 Package srtp implements Secure Real-time Transport Protocol

 Package transcribestreaming provides the API client, operations, and parameter types for Amazon Transcribe Streaming Service.
-Amazon Transcribe streaming offers three main types of real-time transcription: Standard, Medical, and Call Analytics.
+Amazon Transcribe streaming offers four main types of real-time transcription: Standard, Medical, Call Analytics, and Health Scribe.
 Standard transcriptions are the most common option.
 Refer to for details.
 Medical transcriptions are tailored to medical professionals and incorporate medical terms.
 A common use case for this service is transcribing doctor-patient dialogue in real time, so doctors can focus on their patient instead of taking notes.
 Refer to for details.
 Call Analytics transcriptions are designed for use with call center audio on two different channels; if you're looking for insight into customer service calls, use this option.
 Refer to for details.
+HealthScribe transcriptions are designed to automatically create clinical notes from patient-clinician conversations using generative AI.
+Refer to [here] for details.

 Gotalk is a complete muli-peer real-time messaging library.
 See https://github.com/rsms/gotalk#readme for a more in-depth explanation of what Gotalk is and what it can do for you.
 Most commonly Gotalk is used for rich web app development, as an alternative to HTTP APIs, when the web app mainly runs client-side rather than uses a traditional "request a new page" style.
 Here is an example of a minimal but fully functional web server with Gotalk over websocket: Here is a matching HTML document; a very basic web app: Gotalk can be thought of as being composed by four layers: You can make use of only some parts.
 For example you could write and read structured data in files using the message protocol and basic file I/O, or use the high-level request-response API with some custom transport.